nathalieArnoux/challenge-upfluence/README.md

 1. Connection to SSE stream
 2. Receiving posts and storing useful data for every received post
 3. Punchcard-like grid system to display messages per day and hour
+4. Counter (dynamic) to visualize total of posts received
+5. Simple header and footer

 ## Difficulties encountered